 In this blog with Datactics’ Head of Sales, Kieran Seaward, we dive into market insights and the sometimes-thorny issue of where to start.

-Data Governance or Data Quality is a problem data managers and users will fully understand, and Kieran’s approach to this is influenced by thousands of hours of conversation with people at all stages of the process, all unified in the desire to get the data right.
+Data Governance or Data Quality is a problem data managers and users will fully understand, and Kieran’s approach to this is influenced by thousands of hours of conversation with people at all stages of the process, all unified in the desire to get the data right and build a data culture around quality and efficiency.

 From what I hear, the “data quality or governance first?” conundrum is commonly debated by most firms, regardless of what stage they are at in a data programme rollout.

-A decision is typically made to either prioritise ‘top-down’ data governance activities such as creating a data dictionary and business glossary, or ‘bottom-up’ data quality activities such as measurement and remediation of data as it exists today.
+Business decisions are typically influenced by the need to either prioritise ‘top-down’ data governance activities such as creating a data dictionary and business glossary, or ‘bottom-up’ data quality activities such as measurement and remediation of company data assets as they exist today from data sources.
+However, achieving a data driven culture relies on both these initiatives existing concurrently.

-In my opinion, these activities are not in conflict but complementary and can be tackled in any order, so long as the ultimate goal is a fully unified approach.
+In my opinion, these data strategies are not in conflict but complementary and can be tackled in any order, so long as the ultimate goal is a fully unified approach.

 I could be biased and say those market insights derived from data quality activities can help form the basis of definitions and terms typically stored in governance systems: